 it is declared complete per one of the completion status codes.

-it’s been determined that it will be incomplete per ection 06.08f.6.
+it’s been determined that it will be incomplete per section 06.08f.6.

 All baseline IPs that have an annual frequency should not have a completion status until: